lukasschwab/podcast-transcriber/README.md

 + Rename the repo something more generic
 + Add tests
 + Write out to GitHub repo
++ Include date in output names; this will cause all pods to reprocess

 *Could* split out the deepgram-getting and the transcript-production into separate cloud functions chained together... but I don't see a really compelling reason to do so.